-Paper 1 ---------

-Written Examination

-(2 hours 30 mins, 40% of the total mark)

-The questions in the exam are based upon prior study of extracts from two different plays and the candidates own devised work.

-Candidates answer:

-- all questions in Section A

-- two questions in Section B (one compulsory question and one question from a choice of two)

-- both questions in Section C

-Component 2

-Coursework

-(60% of the total mark)

-Internally assessed and externally

-moderated

-Candidates submit three pieces of practical work:

-- individual performance based on an extract from a play - group performance based on an extract from a play - group performance based on an original devised piece
+Paper 1 Written Examination (2 hours 30 mins, 40% of the total mark) The questions in the exam are based upon prior study of extracts from two different plays and the candidates own devised work.
+Candidates answer: • all questions in Section A • two questions in Section B (one compulsory question and one question from a choice of two) • both questions in Section C Component 2 Coursework (60% of the total mark) Internally assessed and externally moderated Candidates submit three pieces of practical work: individual performance based on an extract from a play group performance based on an extract from a play group performance based on an original devised piece

-A Design and Technology IGCSE prepares learners for their future within a rapidly changing technological society.
-It provides an excellent foundation for the study of Design and Technology at A Level or Design Technology in the IB Diploma and beyond.
+An IGCSE in Drama will provide the foundation required for either Theatre Studies in the IB Diploma at both standard and higher levels or Drama and Theatre Studies A-level.
+Studying drama encourages students to think and act creatively, thus developing critical thinking and problem-solving skills that can be applied in all areas of learning.
+Through drama, students are encouraged to take responsible roles and make choices - to participate in and guide their own learning.

+There is a growing number of professions (outside of the entertainment industry) that value those people who studied Drama as a subject at school.
+These professions include medicine, law, public relations, journalism, diplomacy, politics, social work, hospitality, and tourism.